-3.10 Temporary noise and vibration impacts are normally those that occur between the start of advance works and the end of the road project construction period.
+3.13 Temporary noise and vibration impacts are normally those that occur between the start of advance works and the end of the road project construction period.
 The term 'disruption due to construction' is commonly used to describe such temporary impacts which occur on both people and the natural environment.
-In addition to the impacts due to the construction of the road project itself, disruption can arise from advance works, for example to divert
+In addition to the impacts due to the construction of the road project itself, disruption can arise from advance works, for example to divert utilities, and these works may extend well beyond the road construction site.
+Where material needs to be transported to or from the construction site, the impacts of the additional traffic along access routes should be considered.

-- utilities, and these works may extend well beyond the road construction site.
-Where material needs to be transported to or from the construction site, the impacts of the additional traffic along access routes should be considered. - 3.11 Although construction-related impacts are temporary, they may nevertheless be sufficient to require mitigation.
-Typical construction impacts might include a localised increase in noise, vibration, and a loss of amenity due to the presence of construction traffic. - 3.12 Ground-borne vibration caused by the activities of heavy construction plant can become perceptible in dwellings and cause nuisance (Ref 21).
+3.14 Although construction-related impacts are temporary, they may nevertheless be sufficient to require mitigation.
+Typical construction impacts might include a localised increase in noise, vibration, and a loss of amenity due to the presence of construction traffic.

+3.15 Ground-borne vibration caused by the activities of heavy construction plant can become perceptible in dwellings and cause nuisance (Ref 21).
 People often express concern that vibrations they feel will cause structural damage to their dwelling.
 However, it has been shown that vibrations that can be felt indoors and which often cause occupants anxiety are an order of magnitude smaller than would be needed to activate pre-existing strains and cause cracks to propagate.
-It should be borne in mind that superficial cracks in plaster around openings such as doors and windows can often appear during the life of a building. - 3.13 As there is an expectation that disruption due to construction is a temporary issue, the area in which it is considered to be a nuisance is generally more localised than where the impacts of the road project are likely to be a cause of concern once it has opened to traffic.
-It has been shown (Ref 4) that the impact of construction nuisance in one form or another, diminishes rapidly with distance. - 3.14 Certain projects may require the use of temporary diversion routes and receptors located in proximity to such routes may experience increased levels of noise and vibration.
-The duration of the temporary diversion is important when considering the potential impacts. - 3.15 For on-line projects, e.g. carriageway widening, where temporary diversion routes are not viable, a restriction on road traffic speed is often implemented for reasons of safety allowing construction works to occur adjacent to a traffic stream.
+It should be borne in mind that superficial cracks in plaster around openings such as doors and windows can often appear during the life of a building.

+3.16 As there is an expectation that disruption due to construction is a temporary issue, the area in which it is considered to be a nuisance is generally more localised than where the impacts of the road project are likely to be a cause of concern once it has opened to traffic.
+It has been shown (Ref 4) that the impact of construction nuisance in one form or another, diminishes rapidly with distance.

+3.17 Certain projects may require the use of temporary diversion routes and receptors located in proximity to such routes may experience increased levels of noise and vibration.
+The duration of the temporary diversion is important when considering the potential impacts.

+3.18 For on-line projects, e.g. carriageway widening, where temporary diversion routes are not viable, a restriction on road traffic speed is often implemented for reasons of safety allowing construction works to occur adjacent to a traffic stream.
 Such decreases in traffic speed can lead to temporary reductions in noise levels for nearby receptors.
-This should be taken into account when considering the potential public response following the opening of the project when traffic speeds are increased following project completion.
+Although it is not necessary to include this element in the assessment, it should be taken into account when considering the potential public response following the opening of the project when traffic speeds are increased following project completion.